zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 # Instance type families {#concept_sx4_lxv_tdb .concept}

+This article introduces the available ECS instance type families.

 An ECS instance is the minimal unit that can provide computing capabilities and services for your business.

 ECS instances are categorized into specification types, which are called type families, based on the business scenarios they can be applied to.
 You may select multiple type families for one business scenario.
 Each type family contains multiple ECS instance types with different CPU and memory specifications, including the CPU model and clock speed.
 Besides the instance type, you must also define a block storage, an image, and the network service when you create an instance.

 **Note:** The availability of instance type families and their types varies from region to region.
 Go to the [purchase page](https://ecs-buy-intl.aliyun.com/#/prepay) to check the available instance types.

 Alibaba Cloud ECS provides two kinds of instance type families: enterprise-level instance type families and entry-level instance type families.
 Type families for enterprise-level computing offer stable performance and dedicated resources, while entry-level type families are ideal for small and mid-sized websites, or individual customers.
 For the differences, see [Enterprise-level instances and entry-level instances FAQ](https://www.alibabacloud.com/help/faq-detail/44078.htm).

-**Note:** If you are using sn1, sn2, t1, s1, s2, s3, m1, m2, c1, c2, n1, n2, or e3, see [Phased-out instance types](https://www.alibabacloud.com/help/faq-detail/55263.htm).
+**Note:** If you are using sn1, sn2, t1, s1, s2, s3, m1, m2, c1, c2, c4, cm4, n1, n2, or e3, see [Phased-out instance types](https://www.alibabacloud.com/help/faq-detail/55263.htm).

 Alibaba Cloud ECS instances are categorized into the following type families: